jawn/budget/haskell/README.md

 - [X] strip the spaces from the labels name and notes from import files
 - [X] sorting options!
 - [X] update Help
+- [ ] show the file path of the transaction file that was just displayed by detail

 ## how to run the tests